onyedikachi-david/pegasus-finance/README.md

-# VaultManager Project README
+# Pegasus Finance

 ## Overview

-The VaultManager project is a decentralized finance (DeFi) application built on the Canto blockchain.
+The Pegasus Finance is a decentralized finance (DeFi) application built on the Canto blockchain.
 It is designed to manage vaults where users can deposit Canto as collateral and mint a stablecoin, PegasusUSD, against it.
 The project aims to provide a robust platform for users to leverage their Canto holdings without selling them, offering a flexible way to manage debt and collateral through smart contracts.

 ## Features